The Girl in the Blue Bra: Background

 Civil unrest had spread across Egypt due to much dissatisfaction with President Mubarak’s corrupt regime.
 Citizens protested by participating in demonstrations, marches, occupations, and civil disobedience in a national effort to overthrow Hosni Mubarak from the presidency.
 Many of the Egyptian grievances revolved around economic and political issues including unemployment, police brutality, political freedom, civil liberty, and food-price inflation.
 The use of mass media was instrumental into organizing collective action as people were able to utilize online social-networks to mobilize towards Tahrir Square.
 Such a strategy caught Mubarak’s regime by surprise, and therefore he was unable to efficiently contain or provide any successful counter strategy towards this social movement.
-On January 25, 2011, thousands gathered in Cairo any other Egyptian cities in opposition of the regime.
+On January 25, 2011, thousands gathered in Cairo and other Egyptian cities in opposition of the regime.
 Clashes between civilians and security forces unfolded in an attempt to halt the movement as some 840 people were killed, while over 6,000 were injured.

 After a few weeks of continued protests and demonstrations, Vice President Omar Suleiman announced that Hosni Mubarak had resigned from the presidency, and would transfer state-control to the Supreme Council of the Armed Forces (SCAF).
 However, there were still many who were unsatisfied with the conditions and the obtainment of the government by the party of the SCAF.
 Many demanded for election reform, an end to the state of emergency, and for power to be returned to civilians.
 This sparked much outrage and controversy among Egyptian citizens.
 Therefore, this state of discontent led to a second wave of protests in Tahrir Square in December that same year.